ddnexus/irt/README.markdown

 ### Object diff

 IRT can compare complex objects and shows the diffs.
-You can run 'vdiff obj_a, obj_b' and have a nice and easy to check graphical diff report of the yaml dump of the 2 objects
+You can run 'vdiff obj_a, obj_b' (or 'vd obj_a, obj_b') and have a nice and easy to check graphical diff report of the yaml dump of the 2 objects

 ### Kernel#capture